Learn-Together-Pro/ComputerScience/dbms/concepts.md

 - **Parallelizability**: Good.
 - **Improvement**: No, original.

+### Joins

+**Inner Join ~ Cross Join**

+Returns rows with matching values in both tables.
+Produces the Cartesian product of the two tables.
+Semantically cross join and inner join are same.

+**Self Join**

+Comparing rows within the same table.
+Self join is also inner join and cross join, but not all innder join is self join.

+**Outer Join**

+Return all rows from one or both of the joined tables, regardless of whether a matching row exists in the other table.

+**Left Outer Join**

+Returns all rows from the left table and matching rows from the right table.
+Uses null for missing in the right table rows.

+**Right Outer Join**

+Returns all rows from the right table and matching rows from the left table.
+Uses null for missing in the left table rows.

+**Full Outer Join**

+Returns rows when there is a match in either left or right table.
+Uses null for missing in either left or right table rows.

+**Semi Join**

+Returns rows from the first table where a match exists in the second table.

+**Anti Join**

+Returns rows from the first table where no match exists in the second table.

 ### SQL Sub-languages

 SQL (Structured Query Language) encompasses several sub-languages, each serving different purposes in the database environment.